Efficient High-Resolution Visual Representation Learning with State Space Model for Human Pose Estimation: Experiments

-\textbf{Multi-scale Depthwise Block.} HRFormer introduces depthwise convolution in the FFN to enhance the model's inductive bias.
-However, our experimental results in Table~\ref{aba} show that embedding the MultiDW Block into the FFN (line 3 vs. line 2) can even degrade the performance gains brought by DCN.
-In contrast, when the MultiDW Block is used as a standalone module, as shown in Fig.~\ref{fig:model}, it improves the AP to 74.2.
-Yet, replacing the multi-scale convolutional kernels with $3\times 3$ convolution does not result in any performance improvement (line 5 vs. line 3).
-This indicates that the multi-scale convolutional kernels are effective in capturing local features at various scales, thus strengthening the inductive bias for features.
+HRFormer introduces depthwise convolution in the FFN to enhance the model's inductive bias.
+However, our experimental results in Table~\ref{aba} demonstrate that directly embedding the ESInB Block into the FFN (row 3 vs. row 2) yields only marginal improvement, suggesting limited effectiveness in this setting.
+In contrast, using the ESInB Block as a standalone block (row 4) leads to a notable performance boost, achieving the best AP of 73.1 and AR of 78.4.
+Furthermore, replacing the multi-scale convolutional kernels in the ESInB Block with a simple $3 \times 3$ depthwise convolution (row 5) reduces performance (AP: 72.8), highlighting the importance of multi-scale convolutions in enhancing local spatial representations and inductive bias.